Danesha Adams: Ataşehir Belediyespor, 2013

 On November 1, 2013, Adams signed for the Turkish team Ataşehir Belediyespor in Istanbul.
 She capped in all the seven matches of the Women's First League's first half season, and scored eight goals.

-International
+International career

 As a junior international, Adams took part in the 2006 U-20 World Championship, where she was the United States's top scorer with three goals and was included in the competition's all-star team.
 She made her first and only appearance for the United States women's national soccer team one month later in a friendly match against Chinese Taipei, providing an assist for Megan Rapinoe at the 82nd minute.

-International career statistics

 Coaching career

 She coached for the University of Houston from 2017 until 2020, when she accepted an assistant coach position with the Pacific Tigers.
-In the preseason of 2021, her and J.J.
+In the preseason of 2021, she and J.J.
 Wozniak were selected as interim co-head coaches and at the end of the season, were promoted to permanent co-head coaches.

+After leaving Pacific in 2024, she was hired as the head coach at Texas Southern in 2025.